To Multiply Me is to Divide Me

 Tools: Inverse operations and equation examples

 I’ve chosen three problems to model.
 The variable in the problems is located on each side of the equal sign.
 When I teach the students to solve equations, I begin by reading the equation out loud.
-For example, x – 5 = 11 I would say 5 is being taken away from x to get 11.
+For example, 8a = 56 I would say a is being multiplied by 8 to get 56.
 Sometimes this audio helps students understand what is happening in the equation.
 I also draw a reflection line through the equal sign and down.
 This helps students remember that what happens to one side has to happen to the other.
 (SMP 1) Then I will say, we need to get the variable by itself in order to find its value.
-So, if I’m subtracting 5 from x, what do I have to do to “undo” it? (add).
-In order for the scale to be balanced or the reflection to look the same, I have to add 5 to both sides.
-What happens with +5 and -5? (they make zero because they are opposites).
-So we say they cancel each other out which leaves the variable by itself.
+So, if I’m multiplying 8 by a, what do I have to do to “undo” it? (divide).
+In order for the scale to be balanced or the reflection to look the same, I have to divide 8 on both sides.
+What happens when I get 8 divided by 8? (they make 1).
+What happens when I multiply 1 by any number or variable.
+(I get my number or variable back, it cancels out) So we say they cancel each other out which leaves the variable by itself.
 Finally, we move to the other side of the equal sign and do the math.
-In this case, we would take 11 and add 5 which equals 16.
-Since there is only one solution to an equation, we can substitute in 16 for x and see if it works.
+In this case, we would take 56 and divide by 8 which equals 7.
+Since there is only one solution to an equation, we can substitute in 7 for a and see if it works.
 This method of checking supports SMP 6 and SMP 3.
-When we substitute in, the equation becomes 16 – 5 = 11 and then I say, does 16 - 5 = 11?
-Yes, 11 = 11!
+When we substitute in, the equation becomes 8(7) = 56 and then I say, does 8 times 7 = 56?
+Yes, 56 = 56!
 During the check, it is important that the students substitute the value for the variable exactly where the variable appears.
 This doesn’t matter so much with addition and multiplication because they are commutative, but it does not work with subtraction and division.
 It’s a good habit to start right away and have them substitute in where the variable appears.

 There are several problems to use to check for understanding.
 I’m going to have the students work out the problems on white boards and show me their solutions with the check.
 I like to use the white boards because I can assess the whole class at once.
 You can do as many problems as needed during this time.
 If you see that the students are getting them move on.
 If the students are having difficulties, practice some more.